 Prepared & submitted by Junior B. Charlton and Elaine Charlton Brown

 By Brigham Young’s request and searching for a better place, the Joseph Skeen family in March, 1859, left their home in Lehi to help settle the community of Plain City.
 With the rest of his family, a nine-year old boy, Lyman, came with their parents to the adventurous new land.
-Lyman Stoddard Skeen met and courted Electa Philomelia Dixon. proud she was to be seated in a unique carriage drawn by tCCI15092015_8wo beautiful matched horses and beside such a handsome man and escorted through the valleys of romance.
+Lyman Stoddard Skeen met and courted Electa Philomelia Dixon. proud she was to be seated in a unique carriage drawn by two beautiful matched horses and beside such a handsome man and escorted through the valleys of romance.
 They were married on February 8, 1870.
 They became the parents of two boys, Lyman, Jr. and Charles, so you can understand how proud they were when a healthy baby girl was delivered to them.
 She was given the name of Emma Jane which she would be known by her family, associates and church records.

 Being born of stalwart pioneer heritage, she soon learned the art of pioneer life and that she must be responsible for her actions and to set a good example for her eight siblings who would follow her in her family.
 Her parents taught her the importance of being a true latter-day saint, acquiring a good education and the necessity of becoming a good teacher and set an example for all to follow.